Acne is the most common skin problem in the United States. And many people who suffer with acne later find themselves with a new problem: acne scars.

 Marketed largely as a solution for aging, rosehip seed oil is widely available and is safe to apply directly to the skin.
 One study has also indicated that it can be used to treat scars.
 Though the study was specific to surgical scars, the oil could be similarly useful in reducing acne scars.
 Researchers found that applying it twice daily reduced the appearance of scars and discoloration.

 You don’t even have to go to the drugstore for this potential acne scar remedy.
 Honey is used for numerous medicinal purposes, including burns, wounds, and herpes.
-And research indicates that it can speed wound healing, reducing the potential for scarring.
+And that it can speed wound healing, reducing the potential for scarring.
 Researchers found that directly applying honey can help with wound clearing and wound cleansing because of its antibacterial properties.
 It is also able to fight infections that could otherwise cause more acne to appear.

 4. Aloe Vera